Aspallar/Wiki-Up/README.md

 If you are using a bot password the bot account should be assigned the following privileges
 * Basic Rights
 * Edit existing pages
-* Create, edit, and move pages
+* Create, edt, and move pages
 * Upload new files
 * Upload, replace, and move files